p-ranav/indicators/README.md

          ^^^^^^^^^^^^^ Bar Width ^^^^^^^^^^^^^^^
 ```

-The amount of progress in ProgressBar is maintained as a float in range `[0, 100]`.
+The amount of progress in ProgressBar is maintained as a size_t in range `[0, 100]`.
 When progress reaches 100, the progression is complete.

 From application-level code, there are two ways in which you can update this progress: